Full-Time Equivalent (FTE)

-Full-time equivalent (FTE) is a measurement employers use to standardize their headcount.
-It combines their part-time workers’ hours to figure out how many full-time employees it would take to work those hours.
-Making strategic decisions based on FTE counts instead of actual employee headcounts allows companies to simplify the payroll complexities of a multi-status workforce (full-time, part-time, and contract workers) and make more accurate budgeting forecasts.
+Making strategic decisions based on FTE counts—instead of actual employee headcounts—allows companies to simplify the payroll complexities of a multi-status workforce.
+It helps create a clearer picture of full-time, part-time, and contract workers, and to make more accurate budgeting forecasts.

-How Is FTE Calculated?
+How to calculate FTE

-- Make a list of all your employees and their scheduled weekly hours.
+- Make a list of all your employees and their weekly scheduled hours.
 For this calculation, only count hours worked for those receiving a W-2 and exclude all 1099 contractors.

 - Determine how many hours your company considers to be full-time.
 This is usually between 30-40 hours.
 Anyone who falls below your full-time threshold is a part-time employee.

 - Calculate the annual hours worked for all employees.
-Multiply 52 (the number of weeks in a year) by the number of hours each employee from your list works per week .
+Multiply 52 (the number of weeks in a year) by the number of hours each employee from your list works per week.

 - Determine the total FTE.
 Add the number of full-time FTEs (one for each full-time employee) to the part-time FTE from the previous step.

 Step 1.
-Identify Your Employees and Their Hours
+Identify your employees and their hours

-Suppose your company has a mixture of full-time and part-time employees who work different hours:
+For example, your company has a mixture of full-time and part-time employees who work different hours:

 - Two full-time employees working 40 hours per week (Employees A and B)